for-alisia/skeleton/README.md

 ## Babel

-Let's add Babel to the project
+Let's add Babel to the project.
+Babel allows us to use the lates ES syntax - it will transpile our code for browsers that do not support new features

 1. We need to create package.json.
 In your terminal: